 Our findings clearly reveal that regular evaluations of content effectiveness and ROI help content teams build credibility, perform their jobs more efficiently, and earn recognition for their work.
 In short, establishing content intelligence in your organization is essential to your content’s success.

 If you’re already evaluating content effectiveness, explore ways to make it more efficient and insightful.
 Review your content’s goals and ensure that they align with your overall business objectives.
 Also, make sure that your current data collection answers the questions you have about your content’s performance completely.
-You can use this gap analysis worksheet to assess and begin filling the gaps in your content evaluation tools.

 If you’re not evaluating your content’s effectiveness, it’s worth starting to do so and not too late to catch up.
-Our content intelligence worksheet is a good place to start – this resource will help you form a concrete plan to evaluate your content.

 Measuring your content’s impact and effectiveness is the only way to make data-driven decisions about your content.
 By proactively planning for content intelligence, you’re taking the first step towards a better understanding of your content and how it can help make a real impact on your business objectives.